Homogeneous spaces over an abelian variety: Introduction

-This question was already answered affirmatively by Berkovich in the case where $G = \mathrm{PGL}_n$ and $k$ is algebraically closed (see~\cite{Berkovich1973}), using cohomological invariants from the Brauer group together with the structure of the étale cohomology groups $H^i(A, \mathbb{Z}/n)$, which can be reconstructed from $H^1(A, \mathbb{Z}/n)$.
-We recall this result in Proposition~\ref{etale_finite_cohomology}:
+Berkovich already gave an affirmative answer to this question in the case where $G = \mathrm{PGL}_n$, the field~$k$ is algebraically closed, and $U = A$ (see~\cite[p.
+182]{Berkovich1973}).
+His proof relies on cohomological invariants arising from the Brauer group, together with the structure of the étale cohomology groups $H^i(A, \mathbb{Z}/n)$, which can be recovered from $H^1(A, \mathbb{Z}/n)$ (see Proposition~\ref{etale_finite_cohomology}).

-\begin{proposition} Let $k$ be algebraically closed, and let $A$ be an abelian variety.
-Let $n \in \mathbb{N}$.
-Then, for every $i \geqslant 1$, the cup product induces a natural isomorphism: